trihoang1810/weather-app/README.md

 # Weather App by SISTRAIN
 This app was built by SISTRAIN members.

-Weather app using BLoC architecture and resful API.
+Weather app using BLoC architecture and RESful API.

 ## More about us
 Facebook: https://www.facebook.com/SistrainCenter